How to Adapt to Left-hand and Right-hand Driving

 Role of Vehicle Design in Adaptation

-Vehicle manufacturers accommodate left-hand and right-hand driving by altering the interior design of the car.
+Vehicle manufacturers alter the car's interior design by accommodating left- and right-hand driving.
 This includes changing the position of the driver's seat, gearshift, controls, and instrument panel to suit the driving system prevalent in a particular country.
 Understanding these design changes helps drivers better adapt to the vehicle's layout.

 When adapting to left-hand or right-hand driving, it is crucial to become familiar with the orientation of the controls.
 In left-hand driving systems, the controls are typically oriented with switches and knobs positioned for the driver's right hand.
-Conversely, in right-hand driving systems, the controls are oriented for the driver's left hand.
+Conversely, the controls are oriented for the driver's left hand in right-hand driving systems.
 Pay attention to the location of essential controls such as headlights, windshield wipers, and turn signals to avoid confusion while driving.

 Vehicle manufacturers often incorporate visual cues to aid in the adaptation process.
 These cues can include indicators on the instrument panel, instructional graphics on the controls, or color-coded markings to differentiate between left-hand and right-hand driving-oriented functionalities.
 Being aware of these visual cues will help you quickly adapt to the new control layout and reduce the potential for errors.